joergbrech/byow/README.md

 ## Whouldn't it have been easier to use *any* CAD system directly?

-:fu: Yes, I was bored, ok?
+:fu: I was bored, ok?

 ## Contributing